dotnet/msbuild/Binary-Log.md

 ```
 > msbuild.exe MySolution.sln /bl:out.binlog
 ```

+You can use the binary logger simultaneously with other loggers, such as text file (/fl) and console loggers.
+They are independent and having a binary log side-by-side with other logs may be beneficial (for sending a log to other people or running automatic build analysis tools that rely on the exact build event structure without having to parse text logs).

 When using the binary logger all other log formats are technically redundant since you can later reconstruct all the other logs from the binary log.
 To turn off console logging, pass the `/noconlog` switch.
 Builds will usually be much faster if you don't pass the console and file loggers.